Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 Beginning the Process

-1. a) Consider a topic area and ask a tenured/tenure track Psychology professor to serve as your committee chair.
+1. a) Consider a topic area and formally ask (in person) a tenured/tenure track Psychology professor to serve as your committee Chair.
 Begin literature review.

-c) Enroll in 698 for (X) units (depending on how many semesters you expect to take before graduating, maximum total required depends upon your program).
-You must have a committee chair to enroll in thesis units.
+c) Enroll in 698 for either 3 or all 6 units (depending on how many semesters you expect to take before graduating, maximum total required is 6 units for all programs).
+You must have a committee Chair to enroll in thesis units.

 When: approximately 2-3 semesters before you plan to graduate, usually your second or third semester here for a & b.